JoseFlores04/CybersecurityAndDataPrivacyAutumn2025/BookingSystem/Phase1/Part1/test_report.md

 # 1️⃣ Introduction

 **Tester(s):**
-- Name: José Flores Vargas
+- Name: Jose Flores Vargas

 **Purpose:**
-- Describe the purpose of this test (e.g., identify vulnerabilities in registration and authentication flows).
+- The purpose of this test was to find anomalies and vulnerabilities, as many as possible, in the user registration functionality of the booking system and to categorize the findings.

 **Scope:**
-- Tested components:
+- Tested components: Registration page, users and passwords creation.
-- Exclusions:
+- Exclusions:  All the other functions of the booking system.
-- Test approach: Gray-box / Black-box / White-box
+- Test approach: Gray-box (some knowledge of the booking system)

 **Test environment & dates:**
 - Start:  19.11.2025
 - End:  19.11.2025
 - Test environment details (OS, runtime, DB, browsers):
+  - OS: Windows 11
+  - Runtime: Docker container
+  - DB: PostgreSQL
+  - Browser: Firefox 145.0.1

 **Assumptions & constraints:**
-- e.g., credentials provided, limited time, etc.
+- The test was done in one day.
+- Test was limited stricly only to the registration functionality.
 ---

 # 2️⃣ Executive Summary

-**Short summary (1-2 sentences):**
+**Short summary:**  The penetration test of the booking system discovered some critical and medium vulnerabilities, for example, the possibility of been attack by SQL injection.
+Some of the founded weaknesses required an immediate remediation.

-**Overall risk level:** (Low / Medium / High / Critical)
+**Overall risk level:** Critical

 **Top 5 immediate actions:**
 1.